xenkof/landis-e450-eac-esphome/README.md

 - Frequency (Hz)

 **Important prerequisites:**
+- Provided your meter was replaced by a Landis-Gyr one post mid-2025 the communication port should be enabled by default.
+If you test this code and it results are:
-- You must contact EAC to request activation of the M-Bus data push interface on your specific meter.
-The port is physically present but disabled by default.
+                AxdrParser: done, 0 objects found, 59/59 bytes consumed No COSEM objects found in AXDR payload then you must contact EAC to request activation of the M-Bus data push interface on your specific meter.
+The port is physically present but disabled.
 - EAC may take several days to push the configuration update remotely.

 ---